 5. Spot incredible winter wildlife

 Winter in the Highlands is a great time to view wildlife.
-For a picture perfect postcard, come face to face with iconic Highland cows in the Highlands winter wonder-landscapes.
+Come face to face with iconic Highland cows in the Highlands winter wonder-landscapes.

 In the Cairngorms National Park, look for capercaillie in the snowy Caledonian pine forests.
 Keep your eyes peeled for mountain hare and ptarmigan, who change their coats each winter to pure white, or the lovely snow buntings, also known as ‘snowflakes’.
 For a true festive experience, don’t forget to visit Santa’s reindeer at the Cairngorms Reindeer Centre!